chuckcoughlin/redistrict-colorado/docs/installation.md

      * Results: Select the "Analyze" button to view the results.

  Refer to the [User Guide](http://github.com/chuckcoughlin/redistrict-colorado/tree/master/docs/user-guide.md) for further details.
- 7. In order to use the map overlay features on the `District` and `Plan` panels of the application, each installation must have their own key to the Google Maps API.
-Directions for obtaining the free key are [here](https://developers.google.com/maps/documentation/javascript/tutorial#api_key).
-Once the application is running, the key may be entered on the main menu pulldown under the Colorado flag.
-Once a new key has been entered the application must be restarted for it to be recognized.
+ 7. In order to use map features on the `District` and `Plan` panels, the application must be configured with a Google Maps API key.
+Each installation must have their own key.
+Directions for obtaining the free key may be found [here](https://developers.google.com/maps/documentation/javascript/tutorial#api_key).
+With the application running, the key may be entered on the main menu pulldown under the Colorado flag.
+Once a key has been entered the first time, the application must be restarted for it to be recognized.

 ### Mac OSX <a id="Appendix"></a>
 ```
+1) Your home directory can be located in the main menu of the Finder under Go->Home.
 3) Double-clicking the .tgz file will uncompress and unpack it.
-6) In the app directory, the file named PlanAnalyzer.app may be double-clicked to execute the application.
-This file may be moved to the desktop or Applications directory if desired.
+6) In the `app` folder, the file named PlanAnalyzer.app may be double-clicked to execute the application.
+This file may be moved to the desktop or Applications folder if desired.
 ```

 ### Linux <a id="linux"></a>
-The following are executed from a `bash` terminal session.
+The following may be executed from a `bash` terminal session.
   ```
   1) mkdir ~/PlanAnalyzer
   2) tar -xzf PlanAnalyzer.tgz